Lithuanian Cold Beet Soup | Šaltibarščiai [Recipe]

 As this is a cold soup it is incredibly quick and easy to make.
 The only cooking required is for the beetroot.
 If cooking beetroot seems like too much trouble, or if you can’t source fresh, raw beetroot to cook, you can simply use the cooked beetroot that is now available vac-packed in the vegetable section of most supermarkets.

 The most difficult aspect of making this soup is probably sourcing the kefir milk.
-Unfortunately, while widely available in many countries, kefir is not available in Irish supermarkets.
-You can either get it from one of the many Lithuanian or Polish supermarkets scattered around Ireland or you can make an approximation using yoghurt and buttermilk, both easily and cheaply available.
+Unfortunately, while widely available in many countries, kefir is not available in all supermarkets.
+If it’s not available at your local supermarket you may find it at Lithuanian, Polish or Russia food stores.
+Alternatively you can make an approximation using yoghurt and buttermilk, both easily and cheaply available.

 In the original version of this recipe I used my own homemade pickles instead of fresh cucumbers as I liked the zing that they brought to the soup.
 Traditionally, fresh cucumbers would be used.
 Either will actually work well.
 In summer I tend to use fresh cucumbers, but off-season I still use pickles if I can’t find good quality fresh cucumbers.